gao-hongnan/modal-examples/golden_gate_bridge/README.md

 | golden-gate-bridge-repeng/20240605160831/controlled_golden_gate_bridge_repeng.pt   | file | 2024-06-05 16:12 +08 | 3.7 MiB |
 | golden-gate-bridge-repeng/20240605160831/controlled_golden_gate_bridge_repeng.gguf | file | 2024-06-05 16:12 +08 | 2.5 MiB |

+## CHANGELOG

+Latest app id @ap-w6lsbMKBgeKFkNyIRSzg6x trained and ran on a grid from $0.6$ to $1.1$ with step size $0.05$ for the coefficients.
+This serves as a baseline for the model.

 ## References And Further Readings

 First, a special thanks to the Modal team for their prompt support and guidance